 - Personal suitability (interpersonal skills, communication skills, etc).

-This information, can help you assess if you have the skills that employers require.
-Or, you can identify the skills that you need to gain.
+This information can help you assess if you have the skills that employers require.

 Questions to Consider When Using the Job Bank Search Tool